Beacons View, near Monmouth

 There’s a choice of two walks from the car park at Whitestone but they both go past three historic viewpoints overlooking the dramatic Wye gorge and river.

 The poet Wordsworth wrote “Lines Composed a Few Miles above Tintern Abbey” near the top viewpoint.

-There are a couple of picnic benches next to the upper car park.
+There is a natural play exploration area and picnic benches next to the upper car park.

 The Wye Valley Walk, a long distance route, passes through Whitestone.

 The walking trails are waymarked from start to finish.

 Look out for the information panel at the start of the trails.

 The Wonders of Whitestone walking trail takes in three viewpoints over the Wye Valley.

 This circular trail returns through an attractive mix of woodlands.

 The first part of this route takes you past the three viewpoints on the Wonders of Whitestone Trail.